m-ruiz21/shell-unit-testing-script/README.md

 * Second, the files given to us do not have the correct results.
 I got them by first submitting my code, and using the correct responses mimir gave me.
 This leads me to the second thing to consider: you need for manually create all of the correct testing results.
 Luckily for you, I have here the correct test results for cases 1-7.
 <br>
 One last thing: you might need to change the way the script complies your c++ code.
 It is set using the compiling command I used.

 ## Use
-First download the code and the correct results for the test cases.
-Next, to actually run the program, you need to first execute the line "chmod +x testing.sh".
-After doing so, you are freely allowed to just start up the program using "bash ./testing.sh"
+1. download the code and the correct results for the test cases.
+2. To actually run the program, you need to first execute the line "chmod +x testing.sh".
+3. After this, you are freely allowed to just start up the program using "bash ./testing.sh"